Creating a workload schedule on your projects will help you balance any over- or underallocations. Here's an easy guide to doing it.

 On top of that, you get visibility with the workload schedules you create.
 If someone on the team begins falling behind because of too much work, you can look at the workload schedule to see what needs to be changed or cut back on.

 The first thing you need to do is map out all of the projects your team will be working on in the next week, month, or however long you plan on using the schedule.
-That means listing all the bits and pieces of your projects in an easy-to-read format, with time estimates for each meaningful unit of work.
+That means listing all the bits and pieces of your projects in an easy-to-read format, with time estimates for each meaningful unit of work, this can be done with workload analysis.
 Having all of the upcoming projects laid out on the table and planned out in detail will make it easy to predict resource demand and do workload forecasting.

 This will also help you determine which tasks are going to be done by each team member.
 You need to make sure that all assigned tasks are clearly defined so that everyone can understand what needs to be done and when it needs to get done by.
 After all, effective workload planning requires granularity and detail, it is all about looking into what-if scenarios and being prepared for scope creep, lest your teams get overloaded and have to struggle with poor workload distribution.